britive/terraform-provider-britive/docs/index.md

 }
 ```

-### Statically-defined credentials
+### Statically-defined variables

-In this configuration, it is required to **statically** define host name and token as credentials.
+In this configuration, it is required to **statically** define host name and token as variables.

 ```hcl
 provider "britive" {